 Marketing - Designing, conducting and analysing market research to introduce a new product or modify the marketing approach of an existing product.

-Management - the internal operation of New Zealand businesses and the application of motivation theories.
+Human Resource Management - the internal operations of New Zealand businesses and the application of motivation theories.

-How New Zealand businesses respond to internal factors, such as organisational structure, roles and skills of managers, financial information and the importance of policies, procedures and corporate social responsibility.
+Internal Factors of New Zealand Businesses - how businesses and organisations respond to issues through organisational structure, roles and skills of managers, financial information, and through policies and procedures whilst appreciating the business' role as corporate citizens and understanding the importance of corporate social responsibility.

 Business Operations and Development - carrying out, reviewing and refining a business activity that has a well-being focus that improves the social, mental or physical health of the community.